medical team performing surgery (optimized)

 Surgeons in the United States Exchanges Ideas and Innovations Among Themselves and International Colleagues

 The development of Brazil and South Korea as major centers for plastic surgery has benefited the world on net.
 Just as American surgeons have learned from Europeans and vice versa, the more centers for innovation that develop the higher the likelihood safer and more effective techniques and technology will be developed through the increasingly global exchange of ideas.
+We as plastic surgeons do, however, need to be cognizant of how internet culture pressures some individuals to pursue procedures to their detriment.

 Trust Your Face to a Facial Plastic Surgeon